mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 {{/if}}
 ```

-or when the application uses a dedicated route for logging in (which is usually
+or in the case that the application uses a dedicated route for logging in:
-the case):

 ```html
 {{#if session.isAuthenticated}}